B2B Sales GlossaryDefinition · Email Marketing

 Reply-to-Meeting Percentage is a B2B outbound email metric that measures how effectively your team converts email replies into booked sales meetings.
 Calculated as the number of meetings scheduled divided by the total number of replies (or positive replies), it reveals the quality of your conversations, the strength of your call-to-action, and how efficiently SDRs move interested prospects from inbox to calendar.

-Understanding Reply-to-Meeting Percentage in B2B Sales
+What Reply-to-Meeting Percentage means in practice

 Reply-to-Meeting Percentage is a mid-funnel performance metric used in B2B sales development to quantify how many email replies result in a booked discovery or sales meeting.
 At its simplest, it is calculated as meetings booked divided by total replies, often expressed as a percentage.
 Some teams refine this by counting only “positive replies” (interested or maybe later) in the denominator to focus on how efficiently SDRs convert genuine interest into meetings.

 Modern sales organizations use Reply-to-Meeting Percentage as a core SDR and campaign KPI.
 It’s monitored by sales leaders to diagnose whether issues are rooted in targeting and messaging (low reply rate) or in conversion mechanics (healthy replies but few meetings).
-For example, an SDR campaign with a 6% reply rate and only 20% of replies turning into meetings signals a breakdown in reply handling, qualification, or calendar friction-rather than top-of-funnel volume.
+For example, an SDR campaign with a 6% reply rate and only 20% of replies turning into meetings signals a breakdown in reply handling, qualification, or calendar friction, rather than top-of-funnel volume.

 Operationally, this metric is tracked by connecting email engagement data from tools like Outreach, Salesloft, or Apollo to the CRM and calendar (HubSpot, Salesforce, Calendly, etc.).
 Revenue operations teams segment Reply-to-Meeting Percentage by list source, persona, industry, hook type, or SDR to find where the team is over- or under-performing.
-Over time, this enables more accurate capacity planning: if a team knows that 45-55% of replies to a given persona typically become meetings, it can reliably forecast pipeline from projected reply volume.teachmesales.ai
+Over time, this enables more accurate capacity planning: if a team knows that 45-55% of replies to a given persona typically become meetings, it can reliably forecast pipeline from projected reply volume.

 Historically, outbound email performance was judged mostly on opens and raw response rates.
 As automation platforms matured and B2B buying journeys became more complex, best-in-class teams shifted toward full-funnel metrics that tie activity to revenue outcomes.
 Reply-to-Meeting Percentage is a product of that evolution: it acknowledges that not all replies are equal and that the quality of SDR follow-up, meeting positioning, and scheduling workflow are just as important as getting a prospect to hit “reply” in the first place.